Zoellner122/Zoellner122/README.md

 ![](https://media1.tenor.com/images/f6a9c0b8de06b51ed907fe72d25f3254/tenor.gif?itemid=11889197)

 I'm Rick (he/they, :rainbow:), 26 years old, living in Tilburg, the Netherlands.
-I am a Engineer that is specialising themselves with Infra-as-Code and Automation;
+I am a Cloud Engineer that is specialising themselves with Infra-as-Code and Automation;

 ## Certifications / Badges